 Though less visited, this is one of Africa’s great national parks and a UNESCO World heritage site.
 Visitors to the park should expect stunning views of unending African savannah and grasslands.
 The park is home to giraffes, hippos, rhinoceros, antelope and several species of birds.
 Unfortunately, the stunning collection of large mammals found in the park is threatened by massive poaching.
 Caution should be taken while visiting the park as rebels and armed groups from neighboring countries have sometimes taken refuge in the deeper areas of the park.

 Salonga National Park

-The Nyirangongo volcano brightens the skies of Goma and the Virunga National Park.
+The Nyiragongo volcano brightens the skies of Goma and the Virunga National Park.
 The last eruption occurred in 2011 leaving over 100,000 homeless and surrounding areas filled with ash.
 The solidified mountain of lava created the largest Crater Lake in the world that still sends smoke up the sky and attracts thousands of visitors every year.
-Trekking up the volcano is a two day event that includes sleeping on top the volcano after being rewarded with a breathtaking close view of the boiling crater.
+Trekking up the Nyiragongo Volcano is a two day event that includes sleeping on top the volcano after being rewarded with a breathtaking close view of the boiling crater.